Lafun-code/ig-downloader/README.md

 ### Firefox

-1. Download the XPI file from the [Releases page](https://github.com/yourusername/hemre-ig-downloader/releases)
-2. Open Firefox and go to `about:addons`
+1. Open Firefox and go to `about:addons`
-3. Click the gear icon and select **"Install Add-on From File"**
+2. Click the gear icon and select **"Install Add-on From File"**
-4. Select the downloaded XPI file
+3. Select the downloaded XPI file
-5. The extension is now installed!
+4. The extension is now installed!

 ## 📖 How to Use